-Given the role US companies have played in shaping today’s gig economy, Fairwork is excited to announce its first year of scoring in the US.
-Over the next year, Fairwork US will conduct the first ratings of working conditions on US platforms.
-The rating process, happening in more than twenty countries around the world, compares the working conditions provided by platforms against the Fairwork Principles.
-Ratings equip workers and consumers to better understand the practices of platforms, and identify those which provide workers fair pay, fair conditions, fair contracts, fair management, and fair representation.
+Fairwork is excited to announce its first year of scoring in the US.
+Over the next year, with the support of the Ford Foundation, Fairwork US will conduct the first ratings of working conditions on US platforms.
+The rating process, happening in more than thirty countries around the world, compares the working conditions provided by platforms against the Fairwork Principles.
+We will be doing research in major cities such as New York, Detroit, Dallas, and Atlanta and working closely with partners across the US.

 Fairwork US will be led by Professor of Law Veena Dubal, and postdoctoral fellow Mishal Khan, both based at the University of California’s Hastings College of the Law in San Francisco.
 The US team will work closely with the Oxford-based Fairwork team, as well as with our international network of partners.
 This partnership presents an opportunity to support the efforts of the millions of US-based gig workers in fighting for better conditions and a fairer gig economy.

 Interested?
 Sign up for the Fairwork newsletter to receive updates about our activities!